MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 There are three types of entities:

 * Value Set entities
-* Regular Expression entities (Supported in [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains only)
+* Regular Expression entities (Supported in only [LivePerson NLU v2](intent-builder-natural-language-understanding.html#liveperson-nlu-v2) domains)
 * Built-in entities

 ### Types of entities